 - Easy Japanese (NHK World-Japan): Offers free conversation and grammar lessons, as well as free audio/textbook downloads.

-- Genki’s Self-Study Room: Offers a variety of online materials to support learning of Japanese.
-The materials specifically pair with Genki textbooks, but are also useful for additional practice.
+- Genki’s Self-Study Room: Offers a variety of online materials to support the learning of Japanese.
+The materials specifically pair with Genki textbooks but are also useful for additional practice.

 - Japanese for Life in Japan (IRODORI): A series of free course books available as PDFs published by the Japan Foundation Japanese-Language Institute.
 The series is designed on the JF standard.